Pocahontas (1995 film): Design and animation

 This portrait engraving of Pocahontas by Simon de Passe served as one of the many inspirations for the look of the title character.

 Renowned for his animation of Ariel in The Little Mermaid (1989), supervising animator Glen Keane was immediately tapped to draw the titular Native American princess.
 Following the demands of Jeffrey Katzenberg to make the title character "the most idealized and finest woman ever made", Keane first sought his inspirations for his depictions of Pocahontas from Shirley 'Little Dove' Custalow-McGowan and Devi White Dove, women he had met during the research trip to Virginia.
 Keane recalled meeting the women:So I turned around and there's this beautiful Indian woman walking up; a Native American.
 She said 'Are you Glen Keane?
 The animator that's going to do Pocahontas?'
 I said 'Well, yeah.'
 And then from behind another tree another woman came up and she said, 'Well, my name is Shirley Little Dove, and this is my sister Devi White Dove, and we are descended from Pocahontas.'
 And as they stood there, I mean I took a picture of both of them, and between their faces was Pocahontas' face in my mind – I could see her.

 Other inspirations were Natalie Belcon, Naomi Campbell, Jamie Pillow, supermodel Kate Moss, Charmaine Craig, Christy Turlington, Dyna Taylor, and her own voice actress Irene Bedard.
 For almost three years, Taylor herself sat for four three-hour modeling sessions in which she was videotaped so the animators could draw poses of her from different angles.
 Keane also looked to a 1620 depiction of Pocahontas from a history book, though he would state the depiction was "not exactly a candidate for Peoples 'Most Beautiful' issue [so] I made a few adjustments to add an Asian feeling to her face."
-Due to the complexity of the color schemes, shapes, and expressions in the animation, a total of 55 animators worked on the animation of Pocahontas' character alone, including Mark Henn and Pres Romanillos.
+Due to the complexity of the color schemes, shapes, and expressions in the animation, a total of 55 animators worked on the animation of Pocahontas's character alone, including Mark Henn and Pres Romanillos.

 After working at Sullivan-Bluth Studios for over fourteen years, John Pomeroy, who notoriously resigned alongside Don Bluth during work on The Fox and the Hound (1981) in 1979, returned to Disney and worked on the film.
 Pomeroy noted that initially John Smith was portrayed as well-groomed before the animators tried designs where the character was "sloppier", bearded, and carried daggers and knives.
 Pomeroy grew more satisfied with the character's design the more simple it became.
 Additionally, Pomeroy cited inspiration for John Smith from Errol Flynn and the facial features of Gibson.